backdrop-contrib/demo/README.txt

 -- REQUIREMENTS --

-* Cron, or alternatively Poormanscron (http://drupal.org/project/poormanscron).
+* Cron.

 -- INSTALLATION --

-* Copy the demo module to your modules directory and enable it on the Modules page (admin/build/modules).
+* Copy the Demo module to your modules directory and enable it on the Modules page (admin/structure/modules).

-* Optionally configure who is allowed to administer demo module, create dumps and reset the site at the Access control page (admin/user/access).
+* Optionally configure who is allowed to administer Demo module, create dumps and reset the site on the Permissions page (admin/config/people/permissions).

 -- CONFIGURATION --

-* Configure the path where dumps will be stored at the Dump settings (admin/build/demo).
+* Configure the path where dumps will be stored at the Dump settings (admin/structure/demo).

 To configure automatic reset:

-* Go to Manage snapshots (admin/build/demo/manage) and select a snapshot for cron.
+* Go to Manage snapshots (admin/structure/demo/manage) and select a snapshot for cron.

-* Enable atomatic reset from Dump settings (admin/build/demo).
+* Enable atomatic reset from Dump settings (admin/structure/demo).
 Make sure you have cron configured to run at least once within the entered time interval.

 -- USAGE --

-* Go to Create snapshot (admin/build/demo/dump) and create your first snapshot.
+* Go to Create snapshot (admin/structure/demo/dump) and create your first snapshot.

-* After a while, reset your site (admin/build/demo/reset).
+* After a while, reset your site (admin/structure/demo/reset).

 -- CONTACT --